danielbulhosa/atari-rl/README.md

 # ILSVRC Canonical Model Implementation

-This repo started as a project to learn Tensorflow by implementing Alexnet.
+This codebase started as a project to learn Tensorflow & Keras by implementing Alexnet.
-Our eventual goal was to create other repos for other canonical models we wanted to implement.
+Our eventual goal was to create implementations of other canonical models we wanted to implement.
 As we learned more about these models we realized that they leveraged the same dataset.
 Thus a lot of the same infrastructure and code could be shared between the models.
-We are interested in implementing:
+We currently have implemented:

+- AlexNet
 - GoogLeNet
 - ResNet

+## Shared Generators, Runners, and Constants

+The different models leverage the same custom generator, runner, and precomputation (constants) classes and scripts.
+Custom layers required for each model such as LRN, inception modules, or residual units are also implemented in this repo.
+All of the shared codebase can be found in the `shared` module.

+## Models & Experiment Tracking

+A major challenge with the original codebase was keeping track of model versions during different experiments.
+To address this issue we defined a project structure such that:

+- Each model has its own folder, within the `models` module.
+- Within each model folder each experiment has its own folder, denoted by a version number.
+- Each version folder contains the source code (`rundef.py`) and parameters for that experiment, as well as logs and checkpoints.

+The model source code contains both the model definition, as well as other variables that get changed often during experiments such as:

-- Others?
+- Non-shared augmentations

-Our plan is to restructure this code to abstract away parts of it that can be reused across models.
-In particular these parts should be reusable:
+- Weight and bias regularization

-- Preprocessors
+- Mini-batch size
+- Learning rate schedule (callback) definition
-- Generators
+- Number of epochs
+- Checkpoint and logging settings (callbacks)

+In the original codebase, these different pieces of experiments were scattered across different files.
+This made it hard to track changes.
+With the new file structure, we can use the terminal command `vimdiff` between the `rundef.py` files in different version folders to see the changes between experiments!

+Finally for convenience we parametrized the number of classes and the number of minibatches used for training.
+A common debugging strategy for neural networks is overfitting on a single minibatch or training on a subset of the classes.
+The parametrization makes this simple to do and track.

-- Training & Testing Runners
+## Training & Validation Data

-We also plan to use this as an opportunity to improve how we run experiments.
-Currently we manually record experiments and the corresponding parameters by writing them down in logs.
-This can become repetitive and (more importantly) imprecise.
-We would like to specify model parameters and settings in separate configuration files that we can commit and diff with each other.
-This should allow for better experiment tracking.

-These are the next steps to make this happen:
-- Implement folder structure within model folders to keep track of versions.
-- Implement the next models in the roadmap.
-Make sure that we are able to still run and train Alexnet correctly (Large task).

-Optional:
-- Parametrize normalization
+The data used for training these models is the data for the ILSVRC 2012 competition.
+The `imagenet` folder contains detailed instructions for how to get and preprocess this dataset.
+It also contains scripts for structuring the data in a way that the model and shared scripts know how to navigate.

+## Potential Future Updates

-- Parametrize subset of classes used for training
+- Parametrize normalization.
 - Write a shell script for cleaning up checkpoints so we only keep the last one.
   Otherwise we'll eat up memory unnecessarily.

-### Notes on new models (augmentation, settings, etc.)

-- Need to look more closely, but in the case of GoogLeNet it seems the preprocessing is the same as for Alexnet.
-The input is 224x224, cropped from the larger image from Imagenet like in the Alexnet model.
-They do not exactly specify image sampling but refer to other authors.
-We can play with this on our own do and do some tuning.
-- The preprocessing in ResNet is very close to that of AlexNet.
-The input image is 224x224 and cropped out of a preprocessed images.
-Details of augmentation may vary but augmentations are easier to abstract out later.
-- If the processing is the same for both it significantly reduces the amount of refactoring we have to do for the generation and augmentation pipelines.

-### Notes on tracking model changes:

-**TL;DR**: Within master model folder, have one folder per version of the model run.
-The folder contains a copy of the Python model file, notes about that version, and a folder with checkpoints (or just the last checkpoint).

-- Will implement this as part of PR implementing new models.
-This way we can experiment more before reformatting all of the Alexnet work.

-#### Notes

-- We can use the terminal command `vimdiff` to get the diff between model files.
-This command highlights changes intuitively.
+- Definite a cleaner, high level interface for shared classes.
+- Generalize ResNet model architecture.